Wives I see in intensive couples therapy want to know “Why do married men cheat?”

 When I researched this question, I discovered lots of useless opinions and dubious surveys.
 I thought our readers might want to learn what some new higher quality, social science research coming out of our universities has to say about why married men cheat.
 Research tells us that there can be many reasons.
-The following causes are not ranked in order of importance.
+The following causes are numbered, but are not ranked in order of importance.
 However, each reason has some clinical research behind it.
 It’s not just opinion.

 A recent study published in Personality and Social Psychology Bulletin suggests that “men are more likely to give in to sexual temptations because they tend to have stronger sexual impulse strength than women do.”
 So says Natasha Tidwell, lead author of this study conducted at the Department of Psychology at Texas A&M University.
 “Men have plenty of self-control — just as much as women…However if men fail to use self-control, their sexual impulses can be quite strong.
 This is often the situation when cheating occurs.”

 I interpret this as a comment on how powerful the male sex drive is, not as an excuse for poor impulse control.
 Men have as much willpower as women, but the temptation to stray in inherently greater.
 Self-control, from an evolutionary biology perspective, is one of the new kids on the cognitive block.
 Tidwell and her team see infidelity, in part, as an impulse control issue.

 Loras College psychologist Julia Omarzu and a few of her colleagues conducted a study of people who were either currently or very recently having an extra-marital affair.
 The intent of their research was to examine how the study subjects described their emotional experiences during and after their infidelity.